catch93/GettingAndCleaningCourseProject/CodeBook.md

         tBodyGyroJerkMag-mean()
         tBodyGyroJerkMag-std()

-    Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
-    These signals were used to estimate variables of the feature vector for each pattern:
-    '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ### Fast Fourier Trasnfrom (FFT) applied for frequency domain signals - Aggregated Mean and Standard Deviations for a specific subject performing a specific activity